Sports Concussion in Children

 How can I help my child prevent another sports concussion?

 - Have your child wear protective sports equipment that fits properly.
 Check the fit before each season begins.
-Your child may be heavier or broader than last season, even if he or she is not much taller.
+Your child may be a different size than last season, even if he or she is not much taller.
 If a helmet is used in the sport, make sure your child's fits correctly.
-A helmet is not a guarantee against a concussion, but it will lower the risk.
+A helmet can lower your child's risk for a concussion.
 Make sure the helmet meets all safety guidelines.

 - Help your child understand all the rules of the sport he or she plays.
 Your child may be less experienced than other players.
 He or she may change positions on the team between seasons.
 This can cause confusion and mistakes during the game.
 This increases the risk for a concussion.